Johnnie Cradock: Biography

-On 26 June 1923, Cradock was commissioned from the Inns of Court Officers' Training Corps into the Territorial Army, as a second lieutenant in the 52nd (London) Anti-Aircraft Brigade, Royal Garrison Artillery.
-He was promoted to lieutenant on 26 June 1925, captain on 30 October 1930, and major on 30 October 1935.
+In 1923 He was commissioned from the Inns of Court Officers' Training Corps into the Territorial Army as a second lieutenant in the 52nd (London) Anti-Aircraft Brigade, Royal Garrison Artillery.
+He was promoted to lieutenant in 1925, captain on 30 October 1930, and major on 30 October 1935.
 In 1943 he was awarded the Efficiency Decoration for twenty years' service.
 He remained on the Territorial Army Reserve of Officers until 27 November 1954.

 He is best remembered as being the long-suffering stooge for his wife in their popular British cooking programmes which were shown from the 1950s to the 1970s.
 Wearing a traditional blazer and sporting a monocle, he would remain around the back of Fanny's studio sets awaiting her imperious commands which, when they came, often resulted in his being berated for being too slow.

 With his wife, he wrote a number of popular cookery books.
 Johnnie and Fanny also wrote the "Bon Viveur" restaurant column for The Daily Telegraph newspaper from 1950 to 1955.
 This was one of Britain's first restaurant columns and led to their first television series in 1955.

 At first they presented the BBC's Kitchen Magic, but were soon poached by ITV's first cooking programme, which they presented as Fanny & Johnnie.

-At that time Johnnie and Fanny were not married.
-Fanny adopted his name for their writing and television work and they eventually married in 1977.
-The marriage was in fact bigamous as Fanny was still married to her second husband, and she had lied about her age on the marriage certificate.
+Johnnie and Fanny were not married but Fanny adopted his name for their writing and television work.
+They participated in a marriage ceremony in 1977 but the marriage was in fact bigamous and invalid as Fanny was still married to her second husband.

-He died, in Basingstoke, Hampshire, on 30 January 1987).
+He died in Basingstoke, Hampshire on 30 January 1987.